 Phaung Daw Oo Pagoda Festival

-The biggest annual event in Inle Lake, Phaung Daw Oo Pagoda Festival, will be held between 29th September to16th October 2019 for 18 days.
+The biggest annual event in Inle Lake, Phaung Daw Oo Pagoda Festival, will be held between 15th October to 1st November 2023 for 18 days.

 Thousands of colourful tribes around the lake are bringing flowers, fruits packed on the lacquered trays to celebrate and offer to the pagoda.
 And you can impress Shan dances and martial arts in each special ceremonial boat and hundreds of floating boats from near and far.
 The highlights of the festival is rowing competitions, about 50 rowers with team standing upright and rowing with an oar attached to one leg that you have never imagine before.